3lvia/terraform-provider-elvid/README.md

 go build; terraform apply -auto-approve;
 ```

-# Debugging
+# Debugging and logging
-Debugging the go-code when running from Terraform is not added to this repo.
-See [this guide if debugging should be considered](https://developer.hashicorp.com/terraform/plugin/sdkv2/guides/v2-upgrade-guide#support-for-debuggable-provider-binaries).

 It is possible to print debug info as warnings in diag.Diagnostics.

-This is used for ApiScope and MachineClient.
-It requires v2 of the SDK, and some rewrite of the resource definition, as in resource_apiscope.go/apiscopeservice.go.
-See [the upgrade guide for v2 of the SDK](https://www.terraform.io/docs/extend/guides/v2-upgrade-guide.html).
-Terraform-privider-elvid already uses v2, but v2 also supports the v1 way.
+Regular logging is now supported: https://developer.hashicorp.com/terraform/tutorials/providers-plugin-framework/providers-plugin-framework-logging
+Debugging is now supported (but not tested by us): https://developer.hashicorp.com/terraform/plugin/framework/debugging

-For resources/services that is not yet rewritten to v2 (but still use error and Create instead of CreateContext), debugging can be done by writing a file with debug messages:
+Some debugging can be done by writing a file with debug messages:

 ```
 # for a string